AndreRudolph/impulsephp-doc/docs/components.md

 <code class="language-bash">php bin/console debug:impulse:components</code>
 </pre>

-As you maybe noticed each component is registered twice.
+As you maybe noticed each component is registered at least twice.
 For example the button component is registered as 'button' and 'impulse:button'.
 The reason behind this is that the Impulse framework offers you the opportunity to have multiple button components registered.

 Consider the following scenario:
 App/